learningequality/kolibri/docs/backend_architecture/content/implementation.rst

 Workflows
 ---------

-There are two workflows we currently designed to handle content UI rendering and content playback rendering
+There are two workflows that handle content navigation and content rendering:

-- Content UI Rendering
+- Content navigation

     1. Start with a ContentNode object.
     2. Get the associated File object that has the ``thumbnail`` field being True.